-While aerial photography and live streaming are not relatively new concepts, drone live streaming is somewhat of an innovation, with plenty of uses and applications.
+While aerial photography and live streaming are not new concepts, drone live streaming is relatively an innovation packed with plenty of uses and applications.
 If you’re reading this, you’re perhaps already familiar with drones and how they work.
-If you don’t already have a drone ready and want to buy one for live streaming, keep in mind that the model you are going to buy needs to fulfil certain requirements, such as:
+If you don’t already have a drone ready and want to buy one for live streaming, keep in mind that the model you are going to buy needs to fulfill certain requirements, such as:

-- It needs to be able to carry the full weight of the camera
+- The ability to carry the full weight of the camera

-- It needs to be able to sustain a relatively long flight time
+- The capability of sustaining a relatively long flight time

-- It should feature a good, stabilized camera for cinematic shots
+- Good, stabilized camera features for cinematic shots

-- If possible, you should pick a model which offers a return-to-home function, just in case the link between the controller and your drone gets interrupted
+- Possibly a model with a return-to-home function, just in case the link between the controller and your drone gets interrupted

 - Models with visual obstacle avoidance are excellent for shooting scenes in cities

-- The drone needs to feature a strong radio connection with the controller and video for real time monitoring
+- Featuring a strong radio connection with the controller and video for real-time monitoring

-- The drone must offer a 4G-LTE network connection to broadcast video directly onto the internet
+- Offering a 4G-LTE network connection to broadcast video directly onto the internet.

 If your drone or the model you’re interested in buying doesn’t feature a built-in 4G-LTE network connection, you can simply buy a mobile internet stick which should set you back around $60.
-Just keep in mind that you have to buy one that is compatible with your product and it should be powerful enough to broadcast high quality live video.
+Just keep in mind that you have to buy one that is compatible with your product and it should be powerful enough to broadcast high-quality live videos.